dsavransky/EXOSIMS/documentation/quickstart.rst

     }

 Building the ``sim`` object will now take considerably longer as the Monte Carlo completeness calculation executes (and the output will include status messages regarding this calculation).
 Note that this will only happen once per script, as the completeness is cached on disk.
 Looking at the new TargetList, we see that it has relatively few targets.
 This is due to the completeness filtering.
 This is controlled by two parameters: ``minComp`` and ``dMagLim``.
 The former sets the cutoff below which targets are discarded, and the second sets the limiting :math:`\Delta`\mag of the dimmest planets of interest (the effective instrumental contrast floor used in the completeness calculation).
 The default values for these parameters (which can be confirmed either from the code, or by generating an outSpec dictionary, or by querying the parameters in the ``sim.Completeness`` object) are 0.1 and 25, respectively.
 Given that the population of Earth twins is typically dimmer than 25, these settings lead to relatively low completeness values.

-If we wish to expand our initial target list, we can change on or the other (or both).
-It is important to note that the ``dMagLim`` parameter value serves as the default for the ``dMagint`` parameter in the ``SurveySimulation`` module, which (in the prototype implementation) determines the target planet magnitude to use in determining integration times for each target.
+If we wish to expand our initial target list, we can change ``dMagLim`` or ``minComp`` (or both).
+It is important to note that the ``dMagLim`` parameter value serves as the default for the ``dMagint`` parameter in the ``SurveySimulation`` module, which (in the prototype implementation) sets the target planet magnitude used in determining integration times for each target.
 Increasing ``dMagLim`` without changing ``dMagInt`` will therefore cause integration times to grow, and may potentially waste a lot of mission time.
 We therefore allow for independent setting of these two parameters.
+However, once you select a ``dMagInt`` that is different from the ``dMagLim``, you explicitly decouple the completeness from the execution of the survey (this is not a large consideration, as the two are always fundamentally different, but is important to remember when interpreting results).

 Step 5
 ----------
-At the same time, we will make this a five year mission with one year of integration time dedicated to planet finding.
+Finally, we will fill in a few more mission details.
+We will make this a five year mission with one year of integration time dedicated to planet finding.
 We also wish to only perform detections, and not spend any time on spectral characterizations.
-This is controlled by setting the SNR to zero in the characterization observing mode.
-Right now, there is only one observing mode that was automatically generated from the single instrument and starlight suppression system, so we will have to define a dummy spectrometer instrument and two modes - one for detection and one for characterization.
+This is achieved by setting the SNR to zero in the characterization observing mode.
+Right now, there is only one observing mode that is automatically generated from the single instrument and starlight suppression system (stored in ``sim.OpticalSystem.observingModes``), so we will have to define a dummy spectrometer instrument and two modes - one for detection and one for characterization.
 Our JSON script now looks like this:

 .. code-block:: json